Zivenzhu/self-introduction/README.md

 👀 I’m interested in singing, dancing, rap and basketball.
 🌱 I’m currently learning deep learning
 💞️ I’m looking to collaborate on ...
-📫 How to reach me : e-mail:dw44680@gmail.com
+📫 How to reach me : e-mail: zivenzhu@stu.xjtu.edu.cn